OpenBfS/UncertRadio/docs/doc_files/special_methods/linear_least_square.rst

     `Dialog Definition of the decay-curve
     model <#dialog-definition-of-the-decay-curve-model>`__.

-For Input of data from the decay curve see: `Dialog “Values of decay curve” <#dialog-values-of-decay-curve>`__
+For Input of data from the decay curve see: :ref:`dialog “values of decay curve”`.

-`Viewing the result of the decay curve LSQ fitting <#viewing-the-result-from-the-lsq-fit-to-the-decay-curve>`__
+:ref:`viewing the result from the lsq fit to the decay curve`

-`Note on the procedure for calculating Decision threshold and Detection limit in the case of Least Squares fitting <#note-on-decision-threshold-and-detection-limit-for-linear-fitting>`__
+:ref:`note on decision threshold and detection limit for linear fitting`